 I'm Kevin Trahan, a law student at the University of Texas School of Law in Austin and a former journalist.
-I will begin my first year of law school in August 2017, and I plan to specialize in civil rights.
+I am a first-year law student and plan to focus on civil rights and international human rights.

 As a journalist, I mostly wrote about college sports and the larger issues surrounding the industry, including the NCAA, lawsuits, concussion safety issues and athlete exploitation.
 I can mostly be found at VICE Sports, but I have also been published by SB Nation, USA Today, Forbes, The Wall Street Journal, The Comeback, Awful Announcing and more.
 I also co-authored an article for The Antitrust Bulletin on the NCAA's erroneous defenses of amateurism.